March 28, 2022

 I told them I wanted to catch Cricket and took off as they set a more leisurely pace behind me, but I would see them on and off during the day as we all took breaks.

 The long descent was fast as I pushed to catch up with Cricket, and I caught up at the Kannally Wash Windmill, where she immediately announced she would keep hiking.
-Well, that was wasted calories, I thought as I dropped my pack.
+I thought that was wasted calories as I dropped my pack.

 I sat down on a memorial bench to rest and eat.
 The old windmill did not work, but there was a nice picnic table up next to it.
-This was a great spot to camp or hang out, but I did not stay too long as the skies were beginning to darken.
+This was a great spot to camp or hang out, but I did not stay too long as the skies began darkening.
 I always pause or stop at memorials.
 They are here because people loved the locations, and I like to recognize them out of respect.

 As I came out of the next climb, I saw Cricket in the distance and slowed to let her stay ahead.
 I would catch up at Tigermine Trailhead around lunchtime.
 This gave me a little time to take some photos and do a little off-trail exploring.